Skip to content

 Want to find out more?

 Come along to an open session.
-We’ll talk through the benefits of volunteering, process for joining and provide more details on our reading programme.
+We’ll talk through the benefits of volunteering, process for joining and provide more details on our One-to-one Reading Programme.
 The sessions are delivered in Microsoft Teams.

 Book a place